Hideki Matsuyama betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+KAPALUA, HAWAII - JANUARY 03: Hideki Matsuyama of Japan reacts on the third green during the second round of The Sentry 2025 at Plantation Course at Kapalua Golf Club on January 03, 2025 in Kapalua, Hawaii.
+(Photo by Maddie Meyer/Getty Images)

-Hideki Matsuyama won this tournament in 2022 with a score of 23-under.
-He'll tee off at Waialae Country Club Jan.
-15-18 with his sights set on returning to the winner's circle at the 2026 Sony Open in Hawaii.
+Hideki Matsuyama returns to the Sony Open in Hawaii, where he claimed victory in 2022 with a score of 23-under.
+The Japanese golfer will tee off at Waialae Country Club Jan.
+15-18 looking to recapture that winning form in the 2026 tournament.

 Matsuyama's recent history at the Sony Open in Hawaii